neilkichler/robustness_set/README.md

 ###### References

-For an easy understanding of SET, please read the following article:
+For an easy understanding of SET and NNSTD, please read the following article:

 1. @article{Mocanu2018SET,
   author =        {Mocanu, Decebal Constantin and Mocanu, Elena and Stone, Peter and Nguyen, Phuong H. and Gibescu, Madeleine and Liotta, Antonio},